charlesll/Spectra.jl/docs/Rameau.rst

 OPTIONS:

-	prediction_coef: Float64, this is the calibration coefficient that will be used in the predictions, if you use the predictive mode (i.g., calibration switch is NOT set to "yes")
+	prediction_coef: Float64, this is the calibration coefficient that will be used in the predictions, if you use the predictive mode (i.g., calibration switch is NOT set to "yes").
+Default = 0.069.

 	temperature: Float64, the temperature for the Long correction in Celsius.
+Default = 23.0.

-	laser: Float64, the laser wavelength in nm for the Long correction
+	laser: Float64, the laser wavelength in nm for the Long correction.
+Default = 532.0.

-	lb_break: for double baseline correction, the breaking point before which the software will consider the BIRs in the low frequency region
+	lb_break: Float64, for double baseline correction, the breaking point before which the software will consider the BIRs in the low frequency region.
+Default = 2010.0.

-	hb_start: for double baseline correction, the breaking point after which the software will consider the BIRs in the high frequency region
+	hb_start: Float64, for double baseline correction, the breaking point after which the software will consider the BIRs in the high frequency region.
+Default = 1000.0.

+	basetype: String, the type of baseline you want to fit.
+Corresponds to the "basetype" parameter of the baseline function.
+Default = "KRregression".

 OUTPUTS: